nancyreschka/DataND-Capstone/README.md

 - data quality check for temperature data
 - join temperature data with country codes
 - save temperature data to parquet files

+## Reflection on possible scenarios

+How to approach the problem differently under the following scenarios.

+### My approach

+I used Apache Spark to process the data because it can easily handle big data, and with the schema-on-read functionality it is pretty convienient if you do not know the data in all it's details beforehand.
+The script is easily adaptable to possible reading the data from s3 and running the script on an EMR cluster.
+Since there is only one month processed the data should be updated every month.

+### The data was increased by 100x

+If the data would increase by 100x Spark would still be able to handle this data volume.

+### The data populates a dashboard that must be updated on a daily basis by 7am every day

+If the data populates a dashboard that must be updated on a daily basis by 7am every day I would setup the pipeline in Apache Airflow and schedule a daily execution time on 7am.

+### The database needed to be accessed by 100+ people

+If the database needed to be accessed by 100+ people I would make the database available in Amazon Redshift.